NGO Santé Diabète

 • Reinforcement of the clinical skills of the 32 pairs of diabetes referral nurses from Bamako and the various regions of Mali, taking care of more than 20,000 patients in the field, in conjunction with the Ministry of Health and Somed.

 • Management of T1D and therapeutic education : in partnership with the Mali Hospital and the University Hospitals of Geneva, strengthening of the management and TPD of children and young adults with T1D and training of 11 referring doctors diabetes on T1D.
-Organization of 4 days of patient health litteracy with 80 children and their parents.
+Organisation of 24 therapeutic education days for 260 children and their parents.
 Training of 10 pediatricians from the capital Bamako and 5 regions of the country on the management of diabetes in children and adolescents at the Mali Hospital.
 Strengthening of Dr Togo’s skills as part of the ETP diploma from Geneva hospitals.

 • Intensive online nutrition course : in Mali, 65 health professionals enrolled in the intensive nutrition course, including 27 doctors, 28 nurses and 10 doctor students in endocrinology.